 Meat by-products and meat meal on ingredients labels are misleading because they contain little, if any meat.
-Because there are few legal regulations, meat meal can (and does) contain the boiled down flesh of animals like zoo animals, road kill, and 4-D (dead, diseased, disabled, dying) livestock.
+With few legal regulations, meat meal can (and does) contain the boiled down flesh of animals like zoo animals, road kill, and 4-D (dead, diseased, disabled, dying) livestock.
 Pet food producers that claim to be getting their ingredients from “USDA facilities” is also misleading to consumers.
 Chances are, they are getting the waste or rejected material from these facilities – the parts that are not fit for human consumption.
 The carcass is still deemed a suitable protein source and is commonly used by pet food manufacturers to produce dog food for your pet.

 If the ingredients aren’t bad enough, consider the preservatives and harmful chemicals.
 Unfortunately, chemical preservatives and other artificial additives are the norm in commercial dog food.
 Commercial dog food is usually rendered using a high heat method that is designed to kill bacteria.
 This process also destroys many of the essential vitamins and nutrients.
 And, what’s worse is the chemicals used to euthanize zoo animals, disabled and dying livestock can and do survive this cooking process.